-- 3.2.1 Meetings of the Strategic and Accountability Boards are open to members of the press and public with the exception of any items that should be treated confidentially.
-The Policy for public questions to the Accountability Board is available on the SELEP Website and sets out the process under which questions can be made by a member of the public to the Board.
-Filming or recording of proceedings can take place provided that they are agreed in advance with the Secretariat. - 3.2.2 All decisions undertaken by either the Strategic or the Accountability Board must be supported by a full written paper setting out details of the decision being sought from the respective board and contain all relevant information so as to enable the decision maker to make an informed decision.
-All reports will be reviewed by the Accountable Body prior to publication, who will include the details of any implications arising as a result of the decision being sought.
-Where required, the Accountable Body will provide financial, legal and an Accountable Body comment in reports to Accountability Board.
+3.2.1 Meetings of the Strategic and Accountability Boards are open to members of the press and public with the exception of any items that should be treated confidentially.
+The Policy for Public Questions to the Accountability Board is available on the SELEP Website and sets out the process under which questions can be made by a member of the public to the Board.
+Filming or recording of proceedings can take place provided that they are agreed in advance with the Secretariat and at the discretion of the Board Chair.